Lux-AI-Challenge/Lux-Design-S3/docs/specs.md

 The sap action lets a unit target a specific tile on the map within a range called `params.unit_sap_range` and reduces the energy of each opposition unit on the target tile by `params.unit_sap_cost` while also costing `unit_sap_cost` energy to use.
 Moreover, any opposition units on the 8 adjacent tiles to the target tile are also sapped and their energy is reduced by `params.unit_sap_cost * params.unit_sap_dropoff_factor`.

 Sap actions are submitted to the game engine / environment as a delta x and delta y value relative to the unit's current position.
 The delta x and delta y value magnitudes must both be <= `params.unit_sap_range`, so the sap range is a square around the unit.

+Generally sap actions are risky since a single miss means your ships lose energy while the opponent does not.
+The area of effect can mitigate this risk somewhat depending on game parameters.
+Sap actions can however prove very valuable when opposition ships are heavily stacked and get hit as sapping the stacked tile hits every ship on the tile.

 <!-- Move action cost is `params.unit_move_cost` which is random between 1 and 5.
 Sap action cost is the same as the amount sapped which is `params.unit_sap_amount`, randomized between 10 and 50. -->